gvwilson/sensibleadventures/nardica/nardica.md

 she thought it would.
 She *hoped* it would,
 because she was only going to get one chance.
+After that,
+a couple of minutes with some markers and maybe, just maybe, her work would go unnoticed.

 She stuffed the dronelets under her coat and went back on deck.
 The sky had clouded over---she didn't know if that would help or not.